Oncidium (Dancing Lady) Orchids Indoor Care, Propagation, Problems and Solutions

 The genus name Oncidium is derived from the Greek word onkos meaning "swelling" in reference to the callus at the lower lip.
 The genus name is abbreviated as Onc. in horticultural journals.
 Many hybrids and cultivars of Oncidium Orchids have been developed.

-Oncidium Orchids are non-toxic to both humans and pets as indicated by ASPCA.
-They are safe to grow indoors.
+No. Oncidium Orchids are non-toxic to both humans and pets as indicated by ASPCA.
+They are safe for cats, dogs and other pets in the home.

 Where to Buy

 Would you like to add Dancing Lady Orchids to your collection?
-They are available online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).
+You may obtain them online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).

-Oncidium Orchids (Dancing Lady Orchids) flourish in bright light with 4-6 hours of direct sunshine, average warmth of 15-290C, moderate humidity of 50-55% and moderately moist, fertile, well-drained, orchid potting soil coupled with fortnightly feeding during the growing season.
+To care for Dancing Lady Orchids indoors, provide bright light with 4-6 hours of direct sunshine, average warmth of 15-290C, moderate humidity of 50-55% and moderately moist, fertile, chunky, well-drained soil coupled with fortnightly feeding during the growing season.

-Dancing Lady Orchids require regular pruning to keep them neat as well as encourage flowering.
+Oncidium Orchids care requires regular pruning to keep them neat as well as encourage flowering.
 Repotting is needed only when they become pot-bound or the soil becomes completely broken down.
 Keep reading for more on these growing conditions and how to provide them.

 Oncidium Orchid, Dancing Lady Orchid